 With a slow-motion drive through the wet road, we reached Jwalaji town.
 Jwalamukhi means the Volcano.
 One of the great shakti peethas, Devi is prayed in the form of flames which are lightened from ages.
 The flames come out of nowhere from the ground.
 Flame means Jwala and the goddess – Jwalaji.

 The divine flame.. those who are habitual to see an idol as a god in the temples will have a different experience.
 The goddess is prayed here in the form of flames which are eternally lightened from the ground.
 Though the main shrine is simple and typical, a newly renovated campus provides a mix of different arts.

 While enjoying the breakfast of pakodas with tea, we heard a couple of stories about the goddess from that tea vendor.
-Keeping these amazing stories and memories in the back pocket of mind, we moved our next destination for the day..
+Keeping these amazing stories and memories in the back pocket of minds, we moved to our next destination for the day..
 Goddess Bagalamukhi temple.

 Yellow Goddess Bagalamukhi

 The morning had a sweet breeze in the air and soothing songs in the ears.
-While enjoying the curvy road, we kept adding friends in the list and pakodas in the tummy.
-As we moved south, roads were more populated with many villages on smaller distances.
+While enjoying the curvy road, we kept adding friends to the list and pakodas in the tummy.
+As we moved south, roads were more populated with many villages at smaller distances.